Mdsid7/1st-year/README.md

 # C programs
-All C programs for third semester, Data Structure and analysis.
+All C programs for 3rd sem Data Structure and applications.